saraNgolestani/trudeau_posts/README.md

 This application would crawl into [CNN](https://edition.cnn.com/search/) and [Twitter](https://developer.twitter.com/en/docs/tweets/data-dictionary/overview/intro-to-tweet-json) in order to find last 25 posts and news of J. Trudeau and displays them. the webdesigne of this app would be refreshed every 5minutes in order to fetch the most recent contents.

+## Base endpoints ##
+The endpoints that the index.html file currently uses.
+> - /content/twitter
+> - /content/cnn

 # Features:
  The coolest feature of this app is that it can analysis the tonality of the text using the GET API of [IBM ToneAnalyzer](https://tone-analyzer-demo.ng.bluemix.net/?_ga=2.184625833.1243136591.1586555423-1644152405.1586250967).